 - Time of day

-Domestic cats mostly adapt their sleeping patterns to match their human’s.
+Domestic cats mostly adapt their sleeping patterns to match their human’s sleeping patterns.
 Typically, this means that cats sleep at night and are active during the day.
-However, the ancestors of our cats are nocturnal, meaning they were active at night.
-This allowed them to evade predators as well as allowing them to hunt prey (Bateson, 2013).
+However, the ancestors of our cats were nocturnal, meaning they were active at night.
+This allowed them to evade predators and to hunt prey (Bateson, 2013).
 Many domestic cats adopt a crepuscular activity pattern, meaning they are active at dawn and dusk.
 They adapted to be active at these times to catch prey, but for indoor cats this typically works out well for when their owners are home from work and able to spend quality time with them (NSF).

 - Time of year